← Back to Docs

 2

-Escrow releasedThe payout amount is calculated and released to the affiliate
+Escrow hold placedThe payout amount is calculated and released according to campaign holding-period rules

 3

-Wallet creditedThe affiliate's available balance increases immediately
+Wallet creditedThe affiliate's available balance increases when the hold is released

 4